- Written by Dr.Mehmet Demircioglu

 I wrote this glossary the way I explain these words during consultation.
-Some terms are simple, some are misused, and some are dangerous when a clinic uses them to make surgery sound easier than it really is.
-My purpose is to help you understand what each word means in real life, in your scalp, and in your future planning.
+Some terms are straightforward, some are misused, and some become dangerous when a clinic uses them to make surgery sound easier than it really is.
+If a word does not change the plan, it is just vocabulary.
+If it changes donor use, timing, safety, or expectations, it deserves attention.

-If a term is connected to a decision, I will say so clearly.
+When a term is connected to a decision, the definition should say so plainly.
 A definition alone is not enough in hair restoration.
 The same word can be harmless in one patient and very serious in another, depending on donor capacity, age, miniaturization, hair caliber, previous surgery, and the way the surgical plan is made.

 Another common problem is that patients often compare words without comparing cases.
 One person says 3,000 grafts was enough.
 Another says 5,000 grafts was needed.
 Without understanding donor strength, hair thickness, baldness pattern, crown demand, and the size of the recipient area, those numbers can mislead you.

-This is why I want you to use this glossary together with a proper assessment.
-The glossary can help you understand the language.
+Use this glossary together with a proper assessment.
+It can help you understand the language.
 It cannot replace examination, scalp photography, donor evaluation, and a surgeon who is willing to say no when surgery is technically possible but strategically unwise.

 If you are still deciding whether you are a good candidate for a hair transplant, do not only collect definitions.
 Ask how those definitions apply to your own hair loss pattern.
 A term becomes useful only when it changes the quality of your decision.